kevinrushforth/jfx/CONTRIBUTING.md

 1. Test your changes

     Run the test suite to make sure that nothing is broken.
+For most code changes, you need to provide new tests covering those changes.
+At least one of the new tests should fail before your proposed fix and pass after your proposed fix.

 2. Rebase your changes